Sparky015/AstralEngine/README.md

 * Entity-Component-System (ECS) (70% done)

-I am working to create an asset manager that can load in assets from files and cache their data to improve loading times and memory efficiency.
+I am working to make my current ECS implementation more extendable and performant.
+I am implementing a new ECS with sparse sets.

 * Renderer (Early In-Progress)